zendesk/ruby-kafka/README.md

 - **Kafka 0.9:** Full support for the Producer and Consumer API in ruby-kafka v0.4.x.
 - **Kafka 0.10:** Full support for the Producer and Consumer API in ruby-kafka v0.5.x.
 Note that you _must_ run version 0.10.1 or higher of Kafka due to limitations in 0.10.0.
 - **Kafka 0.11:** Everything that works with Kafka 0.10 should still work, but so far no features specific to Kafka 0.11 have been added.
+- **Kafka 0.11:** Everything that works with Kafka 0.10 should still work, but so far no features specific to Kafka 1.0 have been added.

 This library requires Ruby 2.1 or higher.